eclipse-velocitas/velocitas-docs/content/en/docs/concepts/deployment_model/_index.md

 - The container runtime offers a Kubernetes-compatible control plane and API to manage the container lifecycle.
 - Helm charts are used as deployment descriptor specification.

-The template projects provided come with a preconfigured developer toolchain that accelerates the development process.
+The template projects provided come with a pre-configured developer toolchain that accelerates the development process.
 The developer toolchain ensures an easy creation through a high-degree of automation of all required artifacts needed to follow the Velocitas principles.

 ## Testing your container during development